What Instructors Need to Know

 Placing Material on Reserve

-Please use the Fair Use Checklist PDF to determine whether your material is within guidelines.
-Please include this completed form with your materials.
+Use the Fair Use Checklist to determine whether your material is within guidelines and include this completed form with your submitted materials.